Enshakushanna: Succession

-He was succeeded in Uruk by Lugal-kinishe-dudu, but the hegemony seems to have passed to Eannatum of Lagash for a time.
+He may have been succeeded in Uruk by Girimesi, but the hegemony seems to have passed to Eannatum of Lagash for a time.
 Lugal-kinishe-dudu was later allied with Entemena, a successor of Eannatum, against Lagash's principal rival, Umma.

 Inscriptions

 Several inscriptions of Enshakushanna are known.
 A dedication tablet in his name is known, now in the State Hermitage Museum, St. Petersburg, Russian Federation:

 The inscription states his father was "Elilina", possibly King Elulu of Ur.